 Using cutting edge technology instruments, our eye doctors in North York, Toronto can diagnose Keratoconus in its early stage to start the treatment as soon as possible to prevent it from worsening and vision loss.
-The younger the patients the faster the keratoconus progresses therefore early diagnosis is vital for early treatment.
+Progression of keratoconus usually is faster in younger adults therefore early diagnosis is vital for early treatment and better outcome.

 Keratoconus is a degenerative eye disease that affects the cornea, which is the clear, transparent layer at the front of the eye.
 The cornea is responsible for focusing the light that comes into your eye onto the retina for clear, sharp vision.
 Keratoconus causes the corneal tissue to thin out and bulge into a cone-like shape which deflects the light entering the eye and distorts vision.

 We incorporate advanced technology such as topography, Optical Coherence Tomography (OCT) and Bio-Microscope to fit specialty contact lenses such as Scleral, Rose K, Hybrid contact lenses, etc. to restore the vision in in those with Keratoconus.
 These costume made lenses provide dramatic improvements in vision , comfort and quality of life to patients with keratoconus and other corneal disorder such as pellucid marginal degeneration, post LASIK corneal complications.

 As part of ongoing treatment of Keratoconus, we also teamed up with top eye surgeons, to provide the most advanced and best possible treatment.

 The exact cause of keratoconus is not known.
 The disease usually starts to appear in the late teens or twenties and can affect one or both eyes, usually progressing at a slow pace and slowing or stabilizing after around 10-20 years.
 It is believed that there is a genetic component as often it runs in families.